 Since the impact of the COVID-19 is easing out, the global economies are taking measures to chalk out ways for recoveries.
-In line with the trend, the Bank's focus will be on harnessing technology to ensure that customers' banking needs are fully met in a technologically advanced, secure Operating profit 5,416
+In line with the trend, the Bank's focus will be on harnessing technology to ensure that customers' banking needs are fully met in a technologically advanced, secure and convenient manner.
+We will work hard to regain and grow our market share in low cost deposits, consumer products and SME financing.
+We look forward to expanding our branch network to widen our reach and serve our customers.